Snow on the Sahara (song)

-"Snow on the Sahara" is a song by Indonesian singer Anggun from her first international studio album Snow on the Sahara.
-Written originally in French by Erick Benzi titled "La neige au Sahara", the song was adapted to English by Nikki Matheson.
-The French version was recorded for Anggun's first French album Au nom de la lune.
+"Snow on the Sahara" (titled "La neige au Sahara" for the French version) is a song recorded by Indonesian singer Anggun for her first international studio album Snow on the Sahara (1997).
+Originally written in French by its producer Erick Benzi, the song was adapted to English by Nikki Matheson.
 The song was released in 1997 as her debut international single in 33 countries worldwide.

-It topped the charts in Italy, Spain and several countries in Asia.
-The French version quickly became a hit in France, peaking at number 1 on the French Airplay Chart and number 16 on the French Singles Chart.
-It became the most-played single in France of 1997, with a total of 7,900 radio airplays, and was certified gold for shipment of 250,000 copies.
-While In Italy, it sold 100,000 copies.
+The song topped the charts in Italy and several countries in Asia.
+The French version quickly became a hit in France, peaking at number 3 on the French Airplay Chart and number 16 on the French Singles Chart.
+It became the most-played French-language single of 1997, with a total of 7,900 radio airplays, and was certified Gold for shipment of 250,000 copies.

+Two music videos were shot to accompany the song.
+The first video was directed by Philippe Gautier in Bali, Indonesia, while the second one was made by Anthea Benton for North American release.
+The video of "Snow on the Sahara" received heavy rotation on MTV Asia, with Anggun being picked as the "Hot Seat Artist of the Month" in September 1998.

 Background and composition

 The song was written, produced and arranged by Erick Benzi and later adapted into English by songwriter Nikki Matheson.
-The song remains to be Anggun's signature song across the world and catapulted Anggun's fame in international music scene in 1997 and 1998.
-Sarah Brightman also did a cover version of this song on her The Harem World Tour: Live from Las Vegas album.
-The song is mainly built on synthesizers and keyboards sounds, mixed with tribal beats.
-It is considered to be an adult contemporary song, while some others consider it New Age or World Music.
+The song remains to be Anggun's signature song across the world and catapulted Anggun's fame in the international music scene in 1997 and 1998.
+Sarah Brightman performed a cover version of the song on her album The Harem World Tour: Live from Las Vegas.
+The song is mainly built on synthesizer and keyboard sounds, mixed with tribal beats.
+It is considered to be an adult contemporary song, while some others consider it new-age or world music.

 Music video

 There are 2 versions of the music video for Snow on the Sahara.
 The first version was shot in Bali and features storyline about Anggun and her lover becoming the sacrifice for some ancient ritual.
-This version was used also for La Neige au Sahara.
+This version was used also a Neige au Sahara.

 The second version features Anggun in an "art room" filled with antique furniture.
 She was also shot in an ice-blue background, singing the lines of the song.
-This version receives less airplay and was only released for the US and Italian television.
+This version received less airplay and was only released for the US and Italian television.
 The length of this version is shorter than the first one, fading in 3:39.
 Both version received heavy rotation on MTV Asia and managed to topped the MTV Asia Hitlist chart for two weeks.
 Making her the first Asian artist to do so.